stjudecloud/workflows/README.md

 ## Bootstrap guide

+This repository implements workflows using the Workflow Description Language (WDL).
+If unfamiliar with WDL, a short overview is available in the [WDL spec](https://github.com/openwdl/wdl/blob/main/versions/1.1/SPEC.md#introduction).

 The workflows and tasks in this repository should require minimal set-up and configuration before you're ready to run.
 You don't even need to clone the repo!
 The bare minimum requirements are a locally installed WDL runner and an internet connection.

 The exact steps for installation, configuration, and execution are going to depend on you environment and preferred engine.
 There are a variety of WDL engines you could use, though our team prefers [miniwdl](https://github.com/chanzuckerberg/miniwdl).
 We also make use of the [`miniwdl-lsf` plugin](https://pypi.org/project/miniwdl-lsf/) for running on our LSF cluster.